 Book Review: The Slight Edge

 The Slight Edge by Jeff Olson was recommended to me by a valued friend.
-This friend is quite successful in the business world and recommends this book to his people.
-The theme of the book is “turning simple disciplines into massive success and happiness.”
+This friend is quite successful in the business world and recommends The Slight Edge to his people.
+The theme is “turning simple disciplines into massive success and happiness.”
 I am struck by how many of the author’s principles are very Solomon-like in their wisdom and impact.

 When placed alongside the Wisdom of God’s Word, I think you will find them powerful for your own success trajectory.
 Here are few quotes to give you a feel for the book:

 P 71 “Successful people form habits that feed their success, instead of habits that feed their failure.
-They choose to the slight edge working for them, not against them.
-They build their own dreams, rather than spend their lives building other people’s dreams, and they achieve these dramatic results in their lives through making choices that are the very antithesis of drama – mundane, simple, seemingly insignificant choices.”
+They choose to have the slight edge working for them, not against them.
+They build their own dreams rather than spend their lives building other people’s dreams, and they achieve dramatic results in their lives through making choices that are the very antithesis of drama – mundane, simple, seemingly insignificant choices.”
 He adds “Pioneers don’t know what’s out there, but out there, they go anyway.
 That’s why being a pioneer takes such courage.”
-This seems true as well!
+This seems so right on as well.
+How many true openers have you met in your lifetime?

 On page 190 Jeff Olson gives a poignant summary: